You may have questions as you consider a change in your education plan. Here are answers to the ones most commonly asked.

 - Does Oxy participate in the Yellow Ribbon Program?
 How does it work?

-- What is the housing requirement for transfers?
-Can it be waived?
+- Can the housing requirement be waived?

 - Can transfer students participate in study abroad?